nortal-blog/netcore-lambda/README.md

 # netcore-lambda

-Short introduction to AWS Lambda using .NET Core.
+Short introduction to AWS Lambda tooling with .NET Core.

 ## What is lambda